zeroleaked/xlsxGenerator/README.md

 # xlsxGenerator
-Usage example of [ExcelJS](https://github.com/exceljs/exceljs) in browser environment for generating workbook with multiple sheets, images from URL, styling, conditional formatting, and formulae.
+Usage example of [ExcelJS](https://github.com/exceljs/exceljs) for generating workbook with multiple sheets, images from URL, styling, conditional formatting, and formulae in browser environment.